What is the maximum amount I can collect as a security deposit?

 Please Note: If a landlord requires a new or increased security deposit after the first year of the tenancy, the landlord shall allow the tenant at least 3 months to pay the deposit.

 Are there circumstances where I am required to release a tenant from a lease agreement?

 A landlord may be forced to release a tenant from a contractual agreement when the dwelling unit or premise is damaged and/or destroyed by fire or casualty not caused by the tenant, deeming the rental property unlivable.
 Additionally, a tenant may seek release from a rental agreement with the court when a landlord does not abide by the state's landlord obligations.

-If a tenant, who is a victim of Domestic Violence gives a landlord at least 14 days' written notice, and the notice so requests, the landlord shall release the tenant and any immediate family member of the tenant from the rental agreement.
+If a tenant is a victim of domestic violence and gives the landlord at least 14 days' written notice, and the notice so requests, the landlord shall release the tenant and any immediate family member of the tenant from the rental agreement.

 How long does the eviction process take?

 As with any legal matter, exact timing is almost impossible as it depends on many factors.
 Overall, with no complications, the eviction process usually takes approximately 4-5 weeks.